Skip to content

 Connection Pool

-• Instance Reuse: Maintains pool of SolidWorks instances
+• Instance Reuse: Maintains a fixed-size pool of adapters

 Circuit Breaker Pattern